k31001/hello-world/README.md

 "Last but not least, a long-term holding strategy is important.
 By holding semiconductor stocks for at least five years, you can make profit, even in a fluctuating market situation."

-"Finally, we have discussed all the key points: industry trends, supply chain, and strategies.
+"Eventually, we have discussed all the key points: industry trends, supply chain, and strategies.
 Let’s move on to the conclusion."

 ---